kylegrover/fullcontrol-js/scripts/parity/README.md

 - 0: All pairs pass or only formatting diffs (non-semantic)
 - 1: Any semantic diff (opcode change, missing line, numeric outside tolerance)

+## Known Differences

+Some tests may show differences that are non-semantic (functionally equivalent) or represent improvements in the JavaScript implementation.
+See [KNOWN_DIFFERENCES.md](./KNOWN_DIFFERENCES.md) for detailed explanations.

 ## Future Enhancements
 - Baseline snapshot store per Python version
 - Category-based failure thresholds